 - We hold regular discussions with the children regarding what is in place at our school to keep them safe and to improve awareness of their personal safety, including what to do and who to speak to if they have any worries or concerns.

-- We have very high standards of behaviour and our behaviour across the school is very good.
+- We have very high standards and expectations of behaviour and our behaviour across the school is very good.
 We have a clear rewards and sanctions policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.

 - We don’t tolerate bullying and we act swiftly using our clear anti bullying policy and procedures if there are any concerns or issues